-- Students should check the OWL Brightspace site every 24-48 hours - Students should email their instructor(s) and teaching assistant(s) with course admin related questions - Emails will be monitored daily; students will receive a response in 24-48 hours - ☑ This course will use the discussion forum on Brightspace - Students should post all course-related queries on the discussion forum so that everyone can access the questions and responses

-10. Office Hours

-Office hours will be offered by appointment only.
-Please reach out to your instructor or TA to set up an appointment.
+✓ Students should check the OWL Brightspace site every 24-48 hours

+$\checkmark$ Students should contact their instructor(s) and teaching assistant(s) using email. $\checkmark$ Emails will be monitored daily; students will receive a response in 24-48 hours $\checkmark$ This course will use discussions on Brightspace. $\checkmark$ Students should post all course-related queries on the discussion forum so that everyone can access the questions and responses 10.
+Office I Hours $\checkmark$ Office hours will be held remotely using Zoom.
+In-person meetings are available by request. $\checkmark$ Office hours will be held 2:30-3:30 PM on Tuesdays by the TA and Thursdays by the Instructor responsible for the current Unit. $\checkmark$ Office hours will be booked.
+Please contact the TA or Professor via email before the scheduled office hour if you wish to speak to them.
+They will provide you with a Zoom link for your meeting. $\checkmark$ Office hours will be individual.
+11. Resour rces
-11. Resources

-All resources will be posted in OWL Brightspace